 1. Did your medical school offer elective courses (student selected modules) to engage students in Education for Sustainable Healthcare or Planetary Health in the last year?
-3 Yes, the medical school has offered more than one elective whose primary focus is ESH/planetary health in the past year.
-2 Yes, the medical school has offered one elective whose primary focus is ESH/planetary health in the past year.
-1 The medical school does not have any electives whose primary focus is ESH/planetary health, but there are one or more electives that include a lecture on planetary health.
-0 No, the medical school has not offered any electives on planetary health or electives that include ESH/planetary health topics in the past year.
-Score explanation: Einstein does not offer electives on these topics.
+Yes, the medical school has offered more than one elective whose primary focus is 3 ESH/planetary health in the past year.
+Yes, the medical school has offered one elective whose primary focus is ESH/planetary health in 2 the past year.
+The medical school does not have any electives whose primary focus is ESH/planetary health, 1 but there are one or more electives that include a lecture on planetary health.
+No, the medical school has not offered any electives on planetary health or electives that include 0 ESH/planetary health topics in the past year.
+Score explanation: The University of Glasgow has introduced a new elective for this year, "Mapping the Sustainable Development Goals in MBChB year1 and 2", run by Dr Camille Huser and Dr Waqar Ahmed, whose primary focus is ESH/planetary health.
+Topics such as "Climate Change and Health and UN Sustainable Development Goals" are mentioned.
+This student-selected component (SSC) can be taken during the Year 2 SSC block.
+"Global and Travel Medicine" by Dr Eric Walker is another SSC, whose sole focus is not on planetary health, but does include several lectures on the topic, which students can choose to take during this time.
+Finally, the University of Glasgow offers a "Global Health" intercalated degree option between Years 3 & 4.
+Due to electives and student-selected components being able to be designed by students, there is the opportunity for students interested in Planetary Health/ESH to do something focused primarily on